 What about sin?

 What about sin in this Day Age?
-Are we absolutely now without any vestige of sin?
-Are we as sinless as they who are in Paradise?
+Are we now without any vestige of sin?
+Are we as sinless as they are who are in Paradise?
+These are legitimate questions that demand an answer.
+The answer informs in regards to our holiness.

-I am aware that gainsayers will immediately mock the maintenance of our inheritance now.
-They will ridicule the things put forth on this website.
-That is their lot, and in reality is of no real concern.
-It is their destiny.
-They are actually magnifying God’s holiness and justice this way.
-They are confirming through their lives that they are of those who are outside the city and away from the mountain.
-But, I also know that there are many real believers in Jesus (citizens within the city and upon the mountain) who have legitimate questions and concerns about the sinless language held forth as the present inheritance of all of God’s holy ones.
+I know that there are many believers in Jesus (citizens who by bestowed inheritance are within the city and upon the mountain of God) who have legitimate questions and concerns about the sinless language held forth as the present inheritance of all of God’s holy ones.
 They are repetitively told and themselves deeply believe that they are redeemed sinners, journeying to the promised land, Heaven above, the abode of the souls of the righteous where their sin problems will be finally cured.

 Sin is for outsiders.
 We are insiders, citizens of the city upon the mountain of God.